A Parable About Bad Advice and the Dangers of a Simple Quip

 Fast forward to the day after Jack and his wife returned from their Florida vacation.
 The conversation was mostly about how much fun Jack and his wife had while in Orlando, so then I said, “How about that Time Share sales pitch?
 What kind of a shmuck would buy those things?”.

 After a long pause, Jack said, “Well, me, I bought one…” I think my jaw dropped to the floor, and I might have said two words for the rest of the trip to the office.

 Moral to this parable about financial advice?

-Advice is a dangerous thing to hand out, and you had better be ready to take the heat when the advice goes wrong.
-Also, you would be surprised what people listen to, and attribute it as Good Advice.
+Advice is dangerous to hand out, and you had better be ready to take the heat when the advice goes wrong.
+Also, you would be surprised what people listen to and attribute it to as Good Advice.